-Since the print didn’t fit perfectly inside the window we used it for the lower two thirds and I added black and white cardstock to the top three window panes.
+Since the print didn’t fit perfectly inside the window I had to think outside the box!
+I used the print for the lower two-thirds and then added black and white cardstock to the top three window panes.

 I then used my trusty Cricut and printed the words “Family is forever” on black and white vinyl, adding the saying to the cardstock.